 By formal training and expertise, I am a sociologist of political culture with a focus on media, protest, and politics.
-I leverage the theories and interdisciplinary scholarship within these areas to answer various questions such as: When and why do cultural factors (identities, norms, or impulses) matter in contention relative to more familiar structural and strategic ones (economic shifts, political organizations, or rational self-interest)?
-How are certain social performances or accepted ways of doing things – doing journalism, activism, policy making, or storytelling – anchored in institutionalized hierarchies of practical authority and communicative credibility?
-Under which conditions do certain performances and/or performers become vulnerable to challenge or provide routes to changing the codified, formalized rules of other institutions?
-To answer questions like these, I employ both qualitative and quantitative measurement strategies and research designs.
+I leverage the theories and interdisciplinary scholarship within these areas to address questions about social conflict and change.
+For instance, when and why do cultural factors (identities, norms, or impulses) matter in contention relative to more familiar structural and strategic ones (economic shifts, political organizations, or rational self-interest)?
+How are certain logics, practices or accepted ways of doing things – doing journalism, activism, policy making, or storytelling – anchored in institutionalized hierarchies of practical authority and communicative credibility?
+And under which conditions do institutional logics become vulnerable to challenge ?
+To address questions like these, I employ both qualitative and quantitative measurement strategies and research designs.
 My research projects regularly span contentious political communication and mobilization.

-On THE DIGITAL COMMUNICATION HEURISTICS OF POLITICAL PARTIES IN EUROPE (With Dr. ANDREAS SCHÄFER):
+On THE DIGITAL COMMUNICATION STRATEGIES OF POLITICAL PARTIES IN EUROPE (With Dr. ANDREAS SCHÄFER):

-Analyzing original data from interviews conducted with an array of political party campaign communication managers in Europe, this research project examines the heuristics, schemas, scripts, or institutionally appropriate ways of doing election campaign communications within a changing media landscape.
+Analyzing original data from interviews conducted with an array of political party campaign communication managers in Europe, this research project examines the heuristics, schemas, scripts, or rules of thumb for conducting campaign communications within a changing media landscape.
 Topics of inquiry range from identifying common communication strategies to examining the sources of the norms for conveying and evaluating messages within campaigns as political institutions as well as across political parties and national contexts.
-In one preliminary study we focus on the interview data from Germany and the United Kingdom to investigate the extent to which political party communication manager perceptions of strategic social media use.
+In one preliminary study, we compare the interview data from Germany and the United Kingdom to examine variations in political party communication manager perceptions of strategic social media use.
 I am also working on extending this project to include social movement groups.

 On the Relationship between the nursing profession and MEDIA in the context of health policy and politics: (with dr. Diana J. Mason)

 This research collects and synthesizes contemporary research on efforts to influence the media coverage of matters of public concern, especially the case of media representations of health care politics and policy.
 It includes contributing to a project on the relationship between the nursing profession and news media: “The Woodhull Study Revisited: Nurses’ Representation in Health News Media.”
-It also includes work revising a chapter entitled, “Using the Power of Media to Influence Health Policy and Politics,” for the 8th edition of Policy & Politics in Nursing and Health Care.
+It also includes work for our chapter: “Using the Power of Media to Influence Health Policy and Politics,” in Policy & Politics in Nursing and Health Care (2016; 2021).